lunapaint/vscode-luna-paint/README.extension.md

 ### Selection, Move Selection and Move Pixels

-The Selection, Move Selection and Move Pixels tools allow selecting a portion of the image/layer, modifying that selection without making a new one and moving the selected pixels.
+The Selection, Move Selection and Move Pixels tools allow selecting a portion of the image/layer, modifying that selection and moving the selected pixels.

 - Ctrl/cmd+a can be used to select the entire image.
 - Ctrl/cmd+shift+x to crop the image to the selection.